techygrrrl/ferris-dvd-bounce/README.md

-# ferris wheeeeeeeeeel
+# ferris dvd

-animated ferris!
+animated dvd ferris!

-## Usage
+## Source

-Open the website and pass the query param `?speed=n` where `n` is the number of seconds for a full rotation to complete.
-So, the higher the number, the slower the animation.
+Most of the credit goes to this: https://codepen.io/stezu/pen/DyGWrV

 ## Development